-High above the Mississippi, just northwest of the iconic Sugar Loaf, lies one of Winona’s newest parks.
-It’s not the normal green space that we’re used to seeing for a city park, but instead a veil of ice flowing down from atop the bluff.
+The Winona Ice Park is a manmade ice climbing park set high above the Mississippi with wonderful views of the city of Winona below.
 Using the stone walls of an old quarry and hundreds of feet of hose, which slowly shower water down the cliff, the Winona Ice Park is one of just a few of its kind in the nation.

 The Winona Ice Park is a premier ice climbing destination due to its location within the city of Winona, trail accessibility, and the quality of ice.
 This free attraction is not only for climbers, though, many hikers and snowshoers have been enjoying the trail up to the park and watching the climbers in action.

-- Access the park by hiking the Sugarloaf Trail to the saddle then take the trail to the right (look for signs)
+- Access the park by hiking the Sugar Loaf Trail to the saddle of the bluffs.
+The trail will come to a fork, take the trail to the right (look for signs).

-- Know before you go- check the City website and/or Facebook to be sure the Park is open- we will periodically close for maintenance or to farm more ice.
-For your safety do not enter the park if it is closed as we could be clearing loose ice or debris.
+- Check the City website and/or Facebook to be sure the Ice Park is open.
+We will periodically close for maintenance or to farm more ice.
+For your safety, do not enter the park if it is closed as we could be clearing loose ice or debris.